Victoria government logo

 There are 2 button options: primary and secondary.
 The only difference between them is the colour.

-If using 2 buttons in the same section on a page, use the primary button first and then the secondary button to differentiate between the options available.
+If using 2 buttons in the same section on a page, use the primary button first and then the secondary button to differentiate them.

 Primary button